mk990/aquatone/README.md

 #### Nmap or Masscan

 Aquatone can make a report on hosts scanned with the [Nmap](https://nmap.org/) or [Masscan](https://github.com/robertdavidgraham/masscan) portscanner.
-Simply feed Aquatone the XML output and give it the `-nmap` flag to tell it to parse the input as Nmap/Masscan XML:
+Simply feed Aquatone the XML output and give it the `--nmap` or `-m` flag to tell it to parse the input as Nmap/Masscan XML:

-    $ cat scan.xml | aquatone -nmap
+    $ cat scan.xml | aquatone --nmap

 ### Credits